Aerial-LLC/.github/profile/README.md

   <img src="https://github.com/user-attachments/assets/c24e7df9-599b-446d-8fd1-cc91735b8caa" alt="AerialOS"></a>
 </h1>

-**AerialOS** is a literately tuned operating system that has been in development on Windows 11 for over three years.
-The goal of the project is to maximize performance and minimize latency in competitive gaming disciplines, cybersport focused.

-## ✨ Why exactly Aerial LLC?
-- **Integrated over 3600+ registry settings** affecting various system aspects.
-- **Removed over 520+ junk components** for best performance and stability.
-- **Added Post-Install** which includes files that allow users to control multiple system aspects.
-- **Tell _"Goodbye BSOD / BUGS"_**  We are focused on the stability and quality of work on AerialOS

-## 🚀 Support OS
-- AerialOS 11 24H2
+**AerialOS** This build, based on the latest Windows 11 build, has been tested over the years by Faceit and ESEA players, as well as members of professional CS2 and Valorant teams and academies.
+It is designed with an emphasis on minimal latency and high FPS, making it an ideal solution for those who are looking for the optimal combination of performance and response.
+Our build offers significantly better results than others, thanks to the deep integration of settings tailored to gaming needs.

+- Integrated have more than 3600 various registry tweaks.
+- Stripped more than 570 components.
+- Added Post-Install, if the user wishes to customize their system further.

 ## 🤝 Support
 If you need any assistance or have any questions, feel free to reach out to our team.
 We are here to help!
 > [!NOTE]
-> The best way to contact us is through our [Discord](https://dsc.gg/aerialos) or [Telegram Group](https://t.me/+_AGse0FWWldlZTZi)
+> The best way to contact us is through our [Discord](https://dsc.gg/aerialos) or iiikoraxiii@proton.me